kdy1493/Dev-Intrusion_detector/README.md

 - **Camera Settings**: Change `CAMERA_INDEX` to use different cameras
 - **Model Paths**: Update `YOLO_MODEL_PATH` and `SAM_CHECKPOINT_PATH` to use different model checkpoints
 - **Detection Thresholds**: Adjust `STATIONARY_THRESHOLD` and `MASK_THRESHOLD` to fine-tune detection sensitivity

+### PTZ Camera Control
+This project uses a Raspberry Pi 4 + NoIR v2 camera mounted on a pan‑tilt HAT.
+The Pi acts as a micro‑streaming server (MJPEG/HTTP) while also receiving PTZ commands over MQTT

 ### Acknowledgment
 This project leverages: